 SNI / IP-Address – When you connect to a server over HTTPS, the URL you’re requesting is encrypted and invisible to network observers.
 However, observers can see both the IP address you’re connecting to, and the hostname you’re requesting on that server (via the Server Name Indication ClientHello extension).

-TLS 1.3 proposes a means of SNI-encryption, but (unless you’re using something like Tor) an observer is likely to be able to guess which server you’re visiting using only the target IP address.
-In most cases, a network observer will also see the plaintext of the hostname when your client looks up its IP address via the DNS protocol (maybe fixed someday).
+TLS 1.3 proposes a means of SNI-encryption (Encrypted SNI), but (unless you’re using something like Tor) an observer is likely to be able to guess which server you’re visiting using only the target IP address.
+In most cases, a network observer will also see the plaintext of the hostname when your client looks up its IP address via the DNS protocol (DNS over HTTPS aims to address).

 Ticket Linking – TLS tickets can be used to identify the client.
 (Addressed in TLS1.3)